webGL-projects/basic-project/basic-scene/exercise/51-post-processing-with-r3f/README.md

 it will glitch the screen randomly

 it is a good idea to add a warning, because some people are sensitive

+## Noise Effect
+it will add parasitesto the screen, we need to use BlendFunction types:
+ 1. BelendFunction.OVERLAY
+ 2. BelendFunction.SCREEN
+ 3. BelendFunction.SOFT_LIGHT
+ 4. BelendFunction.AVERAGE

+ premultiply will multiply the noise with the input color before applying the blending, it usually results in a darker render but it blends better with the image